mikekelly/react-native-logs-mcp/README.md

 An MCP server that connects to your React Native application debugger.

+## ✨ Key Features

+- Can retrieve console logs from Metro

 ## 🚀 Quick Start

 Add the following to your Claude Desktop/Cursor MCP config: